leamas/ddupdate/README.md

 This is the fast track.
 If running into troubles, look into next chapter Full Configuration.

-Start with running *ddupdate --list-plugins services*.
+Start with running *ddupdate --list-services*.
 Pick a supported service, check it using *ddupdate --help <service>* and register with the relevant site.
 This should end up with a hostname, a user and a secret password.